Overland Group Travel: What to Expect

 So, if the idea of Overlanding West Africa sounds good so far, but you would like to know a little more about the practical realities and what to expect, the following should help.
 This list is by no means exclusive to the trips that we run, you will find the same points apply to any overland trip in the more undeveloped parts of the world.

 Delays and changes of plan can happen: they are part of the reality of overlanding through the developing world where tourism is in its infancy.
-Be it bad weather, road conditions, corrupt officials, bureaucracy, border closures, mechanical hiccups, or out dated information, we will have to adapt our plans according to the circumstances.
+Be it bad weather, road conditions, corrupt officials, bureaucracy, border closures, mechanical hiccups or out dated information, we will have to adapt our plans according to the circumstances.
 We may fall behind schedule at times, but have built spare days in to each itinerary to account for any unforeseen issues so that we can make the time up.
 Please note that we can never guarantee a visit to each place detailed in the intended trip itinerary every time we run the trip – local circumstances/conditions beyond our control may prevent us from doing so.
 This is why it is important to have a flexible approach when travelling in the countries of West Africa!

 Overlanding is not a packaged holiday: We often use the term ‘old school’ when referring to the ethos of our trips.
 That is to say, that when challenges present themselves – as they often do travelling in this part of the world – we pull together as a group and ‘muck in’ where necessary.
-This idea of being part of the adventure, and not just a passenger, has been a fundamental element of overlanding for generations.
+This idea of being part of the adventure, and not just a passenger, has been a fundamental element of overlanding for decades.
 Everybody plays a small part in making a big trip happen, including doing a daily job on the truck and helping dig and push the truck if she gets stuck!

 Some parts of our trips will be exploratory – so considerable flexibility is built into all of our itineraries.
 Years of travelling has taught us that it’s the little and often unexpected things that can make a trip special – so where possible we take advantage of this flexibility to adapt the itineraries to fit in with local circumstances, for example to visit a local carnival or to have dinner at a local chiefs house.

-Our trips visit some remote areas, where infrastructure is often basic – or in some cases non-existent.
+Our trips visit some remote areas where infrastructure is very basic – or in some cases non-existent.
 Overlanding with us in West Africa requires an understanding that standards will simply not be as they are in your home country.
 Our trips are not designed to shield you from the realities of life in the countries we visit; in many of the places that we operate in, what we recognise as the tourism ‘industry’ and the amenities it brings simply do not exist.

 Bush toilets – this goes without saying really – but if you are not prepared to bare your bum to a bush then this isn’t your kind of trip.
 When we do find toilets to use, they are often so disgusting you may prefer a bush anyway!